eigerco/solana-spec/implementation-details.md

 > - _Fork_ - a fork occures when two different blocks got chained to the same parent block (e.g. next block is created before the previous one was completed)
 > - _Epoch_ - it is a length of certain amount of blocks (_slots_) in which the validator schedule is defined
 > - _Slot_ - the period of time for which each leader ingests transactions and produces a block
+> - _Message_ - the protocol message a node sends to its peers, can be push message, pull request, prune message, etc.

 ## Connecting to the cluster

 When connecting a node to the cluster you need to specify an entry point - that is the gossip address of the peer you want to connect to.
 The node starts then advertising itself to the cluster by sending messages to the peer:
-* it sends two push messages containing Version and NodeInstance
+* it sends two push messages containing its own `Version` and `NodeInstance`
-* it sends a pull request that contains nodes LegacyContactInfo
+* it sends a pull request that contains the node's own `LegacyContactInfo`

-These messages are [propagated further](#propagating-push-messages-over-a-cluster) to other nodes in the cluster.
+The push messages are [propagated further](#propagating-push-messages-over-a-cluster) to other nodes in the cluster.
 Soon after that, the node should start receiving pull responses, push messages and pings from other nodes.

-When the connection with the cluster is established node can fully participate in the gossip - it can update the cluster with its data (push messages) and receive data from its peers (pull requests).
+When the connection with the cluster is established the node can fully participate in the gossip - it can update the cluster with its data (push messages) and receive data from its peers by sending pull requests and receiving pull responses and push messages from them.

 ## Data management